kubernetes-sigs/aws-iam-authenticator/README.md

 ## Kops Usage
 Clusters managed by [Kops](https://github.com/kubernetes/kops) can be configured to use Authenticator.
 Both single and HA master cluster configurations are supported.
-Perform the following steps to setup Authenticator on a Kops cluster:
+Perform the following steps to setup Authenticator on a Kops cluster, if your cluster running Kubernetes `1.9` or older.
 1. Pre-generate the certificate, key, and kubeconfig and upload them to the kops state store.
    ```
    aws-iam-authenticator init -i $CLUSTER_NAME